Young Enterprise

 In 2013/14 we were delighted to partner with Young Enterprise once again for a new pilot project.
 We launched a new ‘Employability Masterclass’ supporting 850 students across London and Essex to learn about the interview process and gain practical interview experience.

 Following the success of the pilot, we are delighted to continue this partnership and significantly increase our work with young people approaching the end of their schooling.
-The Jack Petchey Foundation have since funded Employability Masterclasses for up to 3,000 students a year in London and Essex.
-These day-long sessions for Years 10-13 improve students’ chances of succeeding when they apply for higher education or as they enter the job market.
+The Jack Petchey Foundation has since funded Employability Masterclasses for up to 3,000 students annually in London and Essex.
+These flexible, day-long sessions for Years 10-13 improve students’ chances of succeeding when they apply for higher education or as they enter the job market.

 Every Masterclass is delivered with the support of volunteers from the business world.
-These volunteers will share their experiences of recruitment and a working environment and give the students that are taking part a genuine insight to the skills, attitudes and knowledge that interviewers are most often looking for.
+These volunteers share their experiences of recruitment and the working environment.
+They give the students a genuine insight into the skills, attitudes and knowledge that interviewers are most often looking for.

 If you think your school may be interested in organising one of these employability masterclasses then contact Michael Anderson, Regional Manager for London and the South East, at michael.anderson@y-e.org.uk or visit the Young Enterprise website.